sahaarnav3/DSC-movielanding/Readme.md

 Okay, so please open the website in chrome it looks best.
-(Hover your mouse through each and every element you see)
+(Also hover your mouse through each and every element you see)